galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-The figures 2 and 4 show that the prediction is good because the predicted age lie close to the true age.
+Figures 2 and 4 show that the prediction is good because the predicted age lie close to the true age.
 > >
 > {: .solution}
 >